murshidmp/url-shortner/README.md

 - JWT-based authentication
 - URL shortening with random string generation
 - MongoDB as the database
-- Prerequisites
-- Ensure you have the following installed:

 ## Prerequisites
 #### Ensure you have the following installed:
 - Node.js (v14 or later)